syncfusion-content/flutter-docs/Flutter/datagrid/styles.md

 ---
 layout: post
 title: Styling feature in Flutter DataGrid | DataTable | Syncfusion
-description: Learn here all about how to customize the appearance of Syncfusion Flutter DataGrid (SfDataGrid) widget and more.
+description: Learn here all about how to customize the appearance of Syncfusion Flutter Datagrid (SfDataGrid) widget and more.
 platform: flutter
 control: SfDataGrid
 documentation: ug
 ---

-# Styling in Flutter DataGrid (SfDataGrid)
+# Styling in Flutter Datagrid (SfDataGrid)

 The DataGrid supports to change the appearance of the grid by using the [SfDataGridThemeData](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData-class.html) in [SfDataGridTheme](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridTheme-class.html).
 The DataGrid should be wrapped inside the `SfDataGridTheme`.